simov/purest/README.md

 The `verbs` key contains all HTTP verbs. `options` contains methods used to pass any [valid option][request-options] to the underlying request module.

-> The `.options()` method from this section can be used to pass any valid option to the underlying request module, even if you don't have explicitly defined query method for it.
+> The `.options()` method from this section can be used to pass any valid option to the underlying request module, even if there isn't explicitly defined query method for it.

 Lastly the `custom` section contains methods specific to Purest.